tbendixen/dag-book/README.md

-# dag-book
+# Companion website for: *The Data Analyst's Guide to Cause and Effect*

-Companion website for "The Data Analyst's Guide for Cause and Effect"
+This is the companion website for *The Data Analyst's Guide to Cause and Effect*